mkadit/notes/lesson/basdat/DBMS.md

 title: DBMS
 slug: DBMS
 tags:
-  - basdat
   - database
+  - terminology
 ---

 ## Database Management System (DBMS)

 DBMS is a collection of programs designed to define, manipulate, retrieve, and manage data in a #[[Database]].
-With it a user can create, and maintain a database as the users wishes
+With it a user can create, and maintain a database as the users wishes.

+A DBMS would often time used a schema that can be used as a framework to descibe it's structure, one of such framework would be [[Three-Schema-Architecture]]#.

 ### How it Works